Zhiming-Huang/luc/README.md

 python3 luc.py

 ```
-Now, ccp-kernel will report statistics to luc.
-Luc will make decisions on the congestion window/rate and pass it back to ccp-kernel.
+Now, ccp-kernel will report statistics to LUC.
+LUC will make decisions on the congestion window/rate and pass it back to ccp-kernel.

 ### Step 3: Install Mininet